bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	.forEach does not return and values whereas .map will return a new array

 2. What is the difference between a function and a method?

+	functions can be passed information that is explicit, whereas methods is attached to an object and the information passed is implied

 3. What is closure?

+	a functionality that allows an inclosed function access to variables out of its scope

 4. Describe the four rules of the 'this' keyword.

+	default - basic function call that calls in the window scope

+	implicit - the 'this' keyword is implied to be bound the object before a "dot" notation

+	explicit - it explicitly  binds to one object to be use in a function

+	new - refers to a newly created object

 5. Why do we need super() in an extended class?

+	it gives us the ability to access the parent class and inhereit some of the parent's attributes(objects, functions, etc)

 ## Project Set up